NZOI/NZOI.github.io/nzic/index.md

 ### Registration

-Registration for NZIC 2021 will open soon.
+Registration for the first round of the NZIC 2021 will open soon.
 [Sign up to the NZIC mailing list](https://docs.google.com/forms/d/e/1FAIpQLSeQD1nxO43INS8kqH8x61-p5pnaLTv9slVoE0SEsAQYRTVC1g/viewform) to be notified.

 ### What is Informatics?